-Clint Gilliland, an Episcopal layman from Texas, conducts Morning Prayer five days a week for a small but growing congregation at St. Peter’s, Pasadena, using printouts from our website so the People don’t have to flip books.
-He’s retired from Data General Corp. and SAP Americas, where he was involved in the internet from its infancy; he helps us with technology issues, but has two additional items in his Office portfolio: military and veterans’ affairs, for whom he complies our They Have Names feature every Tuesday, a listing of those killed in action in Iraq and Afghanistan; and he selects and posts music and other Church videos for your edification and enrichment.
-Clint and wife Jena are the parents of grown twin daughters, and grandparents of a newborn.
+Clint Gilliland, an Episcopal layman from Texas, formerly conducted Morning Prayer five days a week for a small but growing congregation at St. Peter’s, Pasadena, using printouts from our website so the People didn’t have to flip books.
+He’s retired from Data General Corp. and SAP Americas, where he was involved in the internet from its infancy.
+He has very important items in his Office portfolio: Worship Leader for our daily webcasts; military and veterans, for whom he complies our They Have Names feature every Tuesday of those killed in action in Iraq and Afghanistan; and crucial Information Technology support, on which all our services depend.
+Clint and wife Jena are the parents of grown twin daughters, and grandparents of many.

-Luke is a rat terrier, six years old, who has lived at the Vicarage since 2008 after being rescued from the streets of Kokomo, Indiana, thanks to the Humane Societies of Kokomo and Indianapolis.
+Luke is a rat terrier, eight years old, who has lived at the Vicarage since 2008 after being rescued from the streets of Kokomo, Indiana, thanks to the Humane Societies of Kokomo and Indianapolis.
 He has a sweet character and loves to romp and play.
-His favorite day in the Church year is the Feast of St. Francis, not because of his piety but because of the extra treats he gets.
-But he is diligent about herding God’s creatures that day and leading them into the virtual cathedral, prancing proudly down the center aisle.
+His favorite day in the Church year is the Feast of St. Francis, because of the extra treats he gets.
+He is always diligent about herding God’s creatures and leading them into the virtual cathedral, prancing proudly down the center aisle.
 When he leaves the nave and races up the chancel to the Sanctuary, he always sits before the Altar like a good Episcopalian.
 He likes to chase but doesn’t persecute rats, mice, squirrels and rabbits; he doesn’t much care for altar wine, but as long as his bread gets doused with beef juices, he happily communes.
 To every human he’s ever met, he jumps and wags his tail, “Doggie ‘Piskies Welcome You!”
-He’s annually voted the best evangelist on our staff; the poor Vicar’s always last.
+He’s an expert in making sure the Human With The Food is where he’s supposed to be every Morning and Evening, and is annually voted the best Evangelist on our staff.